kanishkmishra-afk/Chat-App/README.md

 ## Project Summary

-This Chat App is a full-stack real-time messaging platform built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.io for instant communication.
-It allows users to sign up, log in, create or join chat rooms, and exchange messages seamlessly with real-time updates.
+This Chat App is a full-stack real-time messaging platform built with the MERN stack (MongoDB, Express, React, Node.js) and Socket.io for instant one-on-one communication.
+It allows users to sign up, log in, and chat directly with other users in private conversations with real-time updates.
 The app is designed to be responsive across devices and prioritizes a user-friendly experience for quick and easy conversations.

 ## Key Features

-- Real-time chat with instant message delivery using Socket.io
+- Real-time one-on-one chat with instant message delivery using Socket.io
 - Secure user authentication with JWT-based sessions
-- Multiple chat rooms with dynamic room creation
-- Online/offline user status visibility
+- See online/offline user status
 - Responsive UI optimized for desktops and mobile devices
 - Deployed on Vercel for easy access and scalability